mpampuch/blackjack/README.md

-# blackjack
+# Blackjack

-blackjack game in python
+Blackjack game in python

-current version is in blackjack.py
+Current version is in blackjack.py